JamesClonk/kubeone-dcs-kubernetes/README.md

 > **Note**: When using the vCloud-CSI you must adjust the `storageProfile`, or it is highly likely that *PersistentVolumes* will not work!
 Also make sure that your API user has the necessary **"vApp > Preserve ExtraConfig Elements during OVA Import and Export"** permission!

 If you do not want to go through the trouble of having to request these extra permission for your API users, then you simply don't need to do any modifications to `kubeone.yaml`.
-By default this repository will install Longhorn on your cluster and use it provide volumes.
+By default this repository will also install Longhorn on your cluster and use it provide volumes.

 ### Installation